-The 21-year civil war between north and south Sudan officially ended in 2005 but tensions remain between Khartoum and South Sudan, which seceded from the rest of Sudan in July 2011.
+The 21-year civil war between north and south Sudan officially ended in 2005 but tensions remain between Khartoum and South Sudan, which seceded in July 2011.

-Despite a lengthy peace process, negotiations between the two sides have so far failed to resolve some key issues.
+Despite a lengthy peace process, negotiations have so far failed to resolve some key issues.

 Both Khartoum and South Sudan are heavily dependent on oil revenues, and the division of oil wealth is still under discussion.
 Three-quarters of oil is in South Sudan, but all the infrastructure to export it (pipelines, refineries and Red Sea port) is in the north.
 Khartoum has lost a lot of revenue from oil since the split.